-- State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved. - List succinctly the specific objectives of the research proposed, e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology. - Specific Aims are limited to one page.
+- State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved. - List succinctly the specific objectives of the research proposed, e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or educational practice, address a critical barrier to progress in the field, evaluate an educational intervention, or develop and evaluate a new assessment instrument (quantitative) or to explore a phenomenon or generate a new hypothesis about a specific educational problem (qualitative). - Specific Aims are limited to one page.